Now that you've made the decision to go to university in 2022/23, find out how to successfully complete your UCAS application before the deadline

-Here are the key dates, including application deadlines, for courses starting in 2018:
+Here are the key dates for courses starting in 2022:

-- 30 June 2018 (6pm) - all applications received after this date enter into Clearing.
+- 30 June 2022 - all applications received after this date will enter into Clearing.

-Applicants who have used all five choices but are not holding any offers (or have declined those received) might consider the UCAS Extra service, which allows you to add one more choice.
+Applicants who have used all five choices but are not holding any offers (or have declined those received) may consider the UCAS Extra service, allowing you to add one more choice.

-If you still have choices remaining from the five originally available, you may be able to enter more using Track.
-However, this will incur a further application fee and needs to be done before the final UCAS deadline.
+If you've choices remaining from the five available, you may be able to enter more using Track.
+However, this will incur a further application fee and it needs to be done before the final UCAS deadline.
 You can't use this feature if you've already accepted or declined your offers.